cdata/bound-old/README.md

 # Bound

-Bound is a static-file blog management utility, similar to [Jekyll][1].
+Bound is a static-file blog management utility, inspired by [Jekyll][1].
 Bound aims to provide similar static-file blogging support, with a focus on simplicity and ease of deployment.

+## Installing

+You can not yet install Bound through NPM, but soon you will be able to like this:

+    npm install -g bound

+If you wish to hack on Bound, fork / clone the repository and run the bootstrap script:

+    chris-410s bound/ (master) シ ./bootstrap
+    Git is available..
+    NodeJS is available..
+    NPM is available..
+    Mocha is available..
+    Installing NPM dependencies..
+    Creating local clone of the sample blog for testing..
+    Cloning into bare repository ./sample-blog.git...
+    remote: Counting objects: 33, done.
+    remote: Compressing objects: 100% (23/23), done.
+    remote: Total 33 (delta 4), reused 32 (delta 3)
+    Unpacking objects: 100% (33/33), done.
+    Bound is ready to go!

+Please note that the bootstrap script is designed to run a sanity check on your environment, and generally won't install things for you (except for NPM dependencies and the sample git repository used by tests).

 ## How does it work?